rocky-linux/documentation/docs/guides/cms/cloud_server_using_nextcloud.md

 dnf install epel-release
 ```

-To install the Remi repository run (note if you are using Rocky Linux 9.x, substitute in 9 next to "release-" below):
+To install the Remi repository run (note: if you are using Rocky Linux 9.x, substitute in 9 next to "release-" below):

 ```
 dnf install https://rpms.remirepo.net/enterprise/remi-release-8.rpm